 When am I required to report back to my work site?

-All district employees will be required to report back to work on November 9, 2020.
-Staff members are expected to work in their assigned building five days per week.
+Staff members are expected to work in their assigned building five days per week as directed by their site leader.
 All telework agreements will no longer be in effect regardless of the listed end date effective.
 Going forward, telework may be considered (but is not guaranteed) for district building-based staff only in the following limited circumstances:

 - As a potential reasonable accommodation for an ADA-covered disability when no other reasonable accommodations are available;

 - During a limited 14-day or 10-day period that an employee would otherwise be required to quarantine or isolate due to an exposure to or positive test for COVID-19, per the district’s COVID-19 Exposure Protocol-Supervisor Guidance; or